Organr

 Practical strategies to cut food waste in your household through better meal planning, pantry tracking, and smarter shopping.

-The average household throws away a surprising amount of food every year.
-Forgotten leftovers, expired pantry items, and impulse purchases that never get used all add up to wasted money and unnecessary environmental impact.
-The good news is that most food waste at home is preventable with a few simple habits.
+The average household throws away more food than most people realize.
+Forgotten leftovers, expired pantry items, impulse purchases that never get used.
+It all adds up to wasted money and an environmental cost that is easy to ignore.
+The encouraging part: most food waste at home is preventable with a few simple habits.

 Here is a practical guide to reducing food waste in your kitchen.